 A User Info field that is addressed to a non-AP STA is either an HE variant or an EHT variant.
 The User

-Info field is an HE variant addressed to a non-AP EHT STA if the B39 of the User Info field is set to 0 and the B54 of the Common Info field is set to 1 in the Trigger frame; otherwise, it is an EHT variant.
-The B39 is reserved and set to 0 for an HE variant User Info field, and is the PS160 subfield for an EHT variant User Info field.
-Table 9-29g1 (Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format) defines valid combinations of the B54 and B55 in the Common Info field, the B39 in the User Info field, the presence of the Special User Info, the variant of a User Info field, and the corresponding TB PPDU type.
+Info field is an HE variant addressed to a non-AP EHT STA if the B39 of the User Info field is set to 0 and the B54 of the Common Info field is set to 1 in the Trigger frame; otherwise, it is an EHT variant. (#7685)B39 of an HE variant User Info field is reserved for a non-EHT HE STA.
+B39is set to 0 for an HE variant User Info field by an EHT AP, and is the PS160 subfield for an EHT variant User Info field.
+Table 9-29g1 (Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format) defines valid combinations of the B54 and B55 in the Common Info field, the B39 in the User Info field, the presence of the Special User Info field in the Trigger frame(#7686), the variant of a User Info field, and the corresponding TB PPDU type.

 Table 9-29g1—Valid combinations of B54 and B55 in the Common Info field, B39 in the User Info field, and solicited TB PPDU format